 In such a competitive and fast-changing field, many companies are already choosing to set the assurance agenda.

 Our customer, MX3D, is a prime example.
 Using our guidance notes as a start point, this innovative Dutch business has turned to us for training and consultancy services, as it prepares itself for certifying its wire arc additive manufacturing capabilities.
-Having recently raised €2.25 million in funding to support growth, MX3D recognizes that assuring customers that AM products are safe, reliable and of the highest quality is integral to the journey.
+Having recently raised €2.25 million in funding to support growth, MX3D recognises that assuring customers that AM products are safe, reliable and of the highest quality is integral to the journey.

 Whether driven by regulators, standards bodies or the industry itself, the emergence of an assurance culture in additive manufacturing can only make it more likely that this 'great and noble enterprise' will deliver on its enormous promise.